tekperfect/devops-docs/docs/courses/02-Os_Basics/home.md

 Students by the end of the course will be able to...

-1. Understand basic coding structures
+1. Understand operating systems
-1. Undertand libraries and modules
+1. Undertand setup maintanance, and security
 1. Create basic scripts

 ## Lessons